 Before receiving a rating, you will likely be asked to undergo a C&P exam to evaluate your visual acuity, field of vision, eye functionality, and treatment needs.
 The rating may also vary depending on whether the condition is present in one or both eyes.

-General Rating Formula for Diseases of the Eye
+General VA Rating Formula for Diseases of the Eye

-As previously mentioned, many eye conditions rate using the general formula, including scleritis, keratopathy, forms of glaucoma, and chronic dry eye syndrome.
+As previously mentioned, many eye conditions are rated using the general formula, including scleritis, keratopathy, forms of glaucoma, and chronic dry eye syndrome.
 The General Rating Formula for Diseases of the Eye rates using the following criteria:

 Description | VA Rating | Monthly payment (vet only) |